spencerjbeckwith/yell-o/README.md

 `poetry run start` will run the app in *production* mode.

 `poetry run dev` will run the app in *development* mode, with Flask debug and hot-reload enabled on code change.

+## Development

+There is a [bruno](https://www.usebruno.com/) collection under the `/bruno` directory, which can be used to easily test the API.

+You can run API tests with `poetry run pytest`.